How and Where to Put Weights on a Pinewood Derby® Car

 Notice the rear weight is still on the hill and falling, pushing the car.
 The front weight on the flat part of the track is no longer falling, therefore no longer pushing (or, in this case, pulling) the car.
 The extra push made by the rear weight significantly affects the car’s speed once it is on the flat portion of the track!

-Weight balance and distribution
+Weight Balance and Distribution

 A balance must be struck between maximizing weight in the rear and keeping the car stable as it races down the track.
 Two methods are used to balance and distribute the weight in a Pinewood Derby® car.